-The Division encourages School Councils (SCs) to participate as active partners in the operation of their schools to build a supportive school community and to act in an advisory capacity to the Principal.
+The Division encourages school councils (SC) to participate as active partners in the operation of their schools to build a supportive school community and to act in an advisory capacity to the Principal.

-- Each school shall have a School Council (SC) formed and constituted in a manner consistent with the requirements of the School Act and the School Councils Regulation.
+- Each school shall have a school council (SC) formed and constituted in a manner consistent with the requirements of the Education Act and the School Councils Regulation.